salimk/Rcrawler/README.md

 - Extract structured DATA from all website pages: Titles, posts, Films, descriptions, products...etc ([see 3](https://github.com/salimk/Rcrawler#3-crawl-and-scrape-data-from-a-website-pages))

-- Scraping targeted contents using search terms, by providing desired keywords Rcrawler can traverse all wbesite links and collect/extract only web pages related to your topic. ([see 4](https://github.com/salimk/Rcrawler#4-filter-collected-scraped-web-page-by-search-termskeywords))
+- Scraping targeted contents using search terms, by providing desired keywords Rcrawler can traverse all website links and collect/extract only web pages related to your topic. ([see 4](https://github.com/salimk/Rcrawler#4-filter-collected-scraped-web-page-by-search-termskeywords))

 Some websites are so big, you don't have sufficient time or ressources to crawl them, So you are only interested in a particular section of the website for these reason we provided some useful parameters to control the crawling process such as :